rodreeg0/Youtube-Ads-PopUp-Remover/README.md

 ### Step one

 Download or clone this repository.
+If you download it as zip, don't forget to unzip it.

 ![Sample Image](./images/2.png)